-Future Generations University offers short-term learning opportunities, such as Certificates and Field-Based Study, as well as the Master of Arts in Applied Community Development.
+We offer short-term learning opportunities, such as Certificates and Field-Based Study, as well as the Master of Arts in Applied Community Development.
 We are committed to ensuring that our training opportunities in community-based change are available to as broad an audience as possible.
 While the master's degree offers a deep dive into knowledge and skills critical for community development, the certificates and field courses are opportunities for Continuing Education.